Gregg Jarrett on Joe Rogan's Future - February 7th, Hour 2

 And I agree with that now.

-I haven't said it in years, but for a long time, when I would bring that word up, like if it would come up in conversation, and stay instead of saying the N-word, I would just say the word.
+I haven't said it in years, but for a long time, when I would bring that word up, like if it would come up in conversation, instead of saying the N-word, I would just say the word.

 I thought as long as it was in context, people would understand what I was doing.

-or I was quoting a Lenny Bruce bit, or I was clo quoting uh Paul Mooney bit, or uh I was talking about how Quentin Tarantino used it repeatedly in pulp fiction, or I was talking about how a Netflix executive ironically used it because he was trying to compare it to another offensive word, and he said it out loud and they fired him, not calling anybody or just saying the word out loud.
+Or I was talking about how a Netflix executive, ironically, used it because he was trying to compare it to another offensive word and he said it out loud and they fired him.

-I was also talking about how there's not another word like it in the entire English language, because it's a word where only one group of people is allowed to use it, and they can use it in so many different ways.
+I was also talking about how there's not another word like it in the entire English language because it's a word where only one group of people is allowed to use it and they can use it in so many different ways.

-Like if a white person says that word, it's racist and toxic, but a black person can use it, and it could be a punchline, it could be a term of endearment, it could be lyrics to a rap song, it could be a positive affirmation.
+Like if a white person says that word, it's racist and toxic, but a black person can use it and it could be a punchline.

 It's a very unusual word, but it's not my word to use.